All Episodes

 Unemployment, the entire employment universe, everything about employment in this country at present is a disaster.

-And yet the media in the regime today are treating this drop as though it's nirvana.
+And yet the media and the regime today are treating this drop as though it's Nirvana.

 More and more happening all over the country.